thehapax/bitshares.foundation/_workers/2019-02-bitshares-ui.md

 able to claim, work and submit a PR for that issue.
 If the PR is accepted, the user will be paid according to the terms on the [README.md](https://github.com/bitshares/bitshares-ui/blob/develop/README.md) under the Development Process heading.
-Bounties are paid at a rate of $125/hr.
+Bounties are paid at a rate of up to 125 USD/hour.

 In contrast to the previous worker, the immediate team mentioned in this proposal must work on high priority issues first.
 This prioritization of issues is done by the team as well and is meant as a self-control measure and to allow to pursue a defined roadmap.